About the department

-The Department of Semiotics offers a creative research environment and a fascinating group of scholars bringing together wide range of research themes in semiotics.
-The library holds an excellent collection of semiotic literature, in English as well as in Russian, including also the T. A. Sebeok memorial library.
+The Department of Semiotics offers a creative research environment and a fascinating group of scholars bringing together a wide range of research themes in semiotics.
+The library holds an excellent collection of semiotic literature in English as well as in Russian.

 What do we teach?

 The department offers semiotics studies based on 4 different curricula.
 These include studies on all levels - BA, MA and PhD - in Estonian, and a full-time international MA programme in English.
 We also admit international PhD students to our doctoral programme, as we offer courses in English also for doctoral students.
 Several students who have graduated from our international MA programme continue their studies on PhD level.
 Semiotics doctoral programme in Tartu lasts 4 years and gives altogether 240 ECTS.